nutanix-japan/ntnxclusctl/docs/autoscaler_testing.md

        volumes:
            - name: kubeconfig
              secret:
-                 secretName: <workload cluster name>-kubeconfig # (1)
+                 secretName: ${WORKLOAD_CLUSTER_NAME}-kubeconfig # (1)
                  items:
                      - key: value
                        path: kubeconfig.yml
     ```

-    1.  :man_raising_hand: Make sure to use the name of your workload cluster.
-Another easy way to find the secret name, to be used, is to run the command ``kubectl get secrets -n $TEST_NAMESPACE``.
+    1.  :material-fountain-pen-tip: Make sure to use the name/env. variable of your workload cluster.
+Another easy way to find the secret name, to be used, is to run the command ``kubectl get secrets -n $AUTOSCALER_NS``.

-4. Apply the Autoscaler deployment manifest
+4. Check the manifest to make sure you have included all details, and apply the ``Autoscaler`` deployment manifest

     ``` bash
     kubectl apply -f deployment.yaml